fireeye-ops/cache/resume.md

 #### member/developer

 I assist the webmaster in site design in development, for the most part (as a friend).
 I have submitted a C patch in the KoRx bug tracker (just one!), and previously moderated the servers and forums.

-## awards

-- employee of the month, november 2011
-- state qualification for [academic decathlon][], spring 2010
-- [ap scholar award][], 2009 and 2010
-- times person of the year, 2006

 ## skills